the-isf-academy/new-making-with-code/content/cs10/unit00/project_frontend/_index.md

 ---
 Title: "Project: Backend"
-# draft: true
+draft: true
 ---

 # Networking: Social Computing Project

-In this unit there will be 2 mini-project for you to create a social computing app.
+In this unit there will be 2 mini-projects for you to create a social computing app.
 In this part of the project, you will create the Banjo backend.

 {{< aside "Reference: Banjo Documentation" >}}